tatianab/study-guides/courses/s16/CS 245 - Software for Embedded Systems - S16.md

 * Meat         - summaries of existing literature.
 * Conclusion   - your opinion / analysis / insight.
 (Add more to this section).

+What is the problem, why is it important?
+What has been done (state of the art), what needs to be done?
+What are your opinions?

+Groups of two are OK, but paper must be beefier.

+Read between 4 and 8 papers.
+(Could take 3 or 4 readings to understand).
+Look at papers that brought a topic to light - informative about the problem and why it is important.

+Avoid just grabbing papers that cite others.
+Give a sense of multiple viewpoints.

 ### Some History
 1947 - Shockley, Brattain and Bardeen invent transistor (Bell Labs)